Guatemala Country Profile

 Get More Data On Guatemala From Pionero Philanthropy

-Now that you have an overview about the political, economic, social and geographic environment in Guatemala, you may want to delve deeper into the details.
+Now that you have an overview about the political, economic, social and geographic environment in Guatemala, you may want to delve deeper.

-Pionero Philanthropy has gathered over 65 demographic indicators on its free interactive map that range from Poverty Rates to Home Water Access across all 22 regions of the country.
+Pionero Philanthropy has gathered over 65 demographic indicators on its interactive map that range from Poverty Rates to Home Water Access across all 22 regions.
 The map not only shows demographic information, but also detailed information on over 8000 nonprofits that operate nationwide.

-If you feel inspired to support a nonprofit’s work in a specific region or cause area, we recommend checking out our highlighted partner nonprofits on the map.
-These grassroots organizations have been vetted by Pionero Philanthropy against a 5 Pillar Evaluation Assessment and have earned the Pionero Philanthropy Partner Seal.
+If you want to support a nonprofit in a specific region or cause area, we recommend checking out our member nonprofits on the map.
+These organizations have been vetted by Pionero Philanthropy against a 5 Pillar Evaluation Assessment and have earned the Pionero Philanthropy Member Seal.

 For more information, contact us!